guardinfo-spam/VirtualFootie/README.md

 you can play others using =friendly DiscordHandle

-Player can be sold with =sell playerID
+Players can be sold with =sell playerID

+Balance can be checked with =balance

 The bot uses the FIFA 21 players and ratings